skijima404/architecture-review-tool/docs/for-model/togaf-review-guide.md

+# Terminology Note: Broad vs. Narrow Sense of Architecture Review

+In this guide, the term "architecture review" is used in a **broad sense**, aligned with the TOGAF ADM phases.
+It includes not only technical architecture reviews (e.g., Phase D), but also reviews of architecture vision (Phase A), solution composition (Phase E), and migration feasibility (Phase F).

+In contrast, in practice, the term "architecture review" often refers to a **narrower scope**, focusing primarily on the structure and quality of the technology architecture itself—typically centered in Phase D.

+To avoid confusion, this guide treats all TOGAF-phase-aligned reviews as "architecture reviews (broad sense)" and encourages consistent naming and understanding among stakeholders.

 # TOGAF Phase-Specific Architecture Review Perspective Guide

 This document is a guide that organizes representative perspectives and review objectives for architecture reviews conducted at the end of each phase of the TOGAF ADM (Architecture Development Method).